-Join Thiago Mundim for an in-depth discussion in this video Roofs, part of Up and Running with ArchiCAD.
+Join Thiago Mundim for an in-depth discussion in this video Roofs, part of Learning ArchiCAD.

 - On this video we're going to see how to create and add roofs, and to do that we're going to need a new file.
 So let's go to the roof tool here on the left, let's click on it, ctrl-t, and, very similar to the previous tools we have the same tabs starting with geometry and positioning and here, the first thing we can choose is the height of the roof, but it's actually the height of the reference line.
 And we're going to see what is this reference line when we draw the roof.